 - The number of alveoli increases until eight years of age, after which they will grow larger

 - The neck elongates as the vertebrae grow

 - Landmarks change in shape, size, and location

 - The larynx will widen and elongate at around three years of age, with another growth spurt to follow at puberty

 - The trachea will increase in circumference by 300% by the time of puberty

 Awareness of these changes will help with your assessment by enabling you to differentiate normal variation from abnormal findings.

 Tailor Your Approach

-Include the parent or caregiver when obtaining patient history.
-When dealing with respiratory emergencies in children, these are a few key questions to ask during your assessment:
+Include the parent or caregiver when obtaining a patient history.
+When dealing with respiratory emergencies in children these are a few key questions to ask during your assessment:

 - Has the child experienced this kind of problem before?